corne12345/Lekker-oke-/README.md

 ### Upper and lower bounds
 The above mentioned score function can take on a wide range of values.
 To understand the problem better, and know the relative quality of an individual solution.
 The lower bound is a situation in which the houses are placed to each other as close as possible, leaving the extra free space of all the houses at 0.
+A general formula for this would be:
+Score = priceLarge * nLarge + priceMedium * nMedium+ priceSmall * nSmall
-This will result in a score of **7215000**.
+In the case of a 20-house setup, this will result in a score of **7215000**.

 The upper bound is a situation in which the free space is totally taken up by the maisons, since an increase in its free space will result in the maximal relative and absolute increase in total worth.
 This (unrealistic) situation will return an relatively loose